Hello! It’s Niki from Rebel Recipes here.

-This weekend I was lucky enough to attend the Golden Spurtle aka The Porridge Championships in Carrbridge, Scotland and what a fun and slightly quirky event it was!
+This weekend I was lucky enough to attend the Golden Spurtle aka The World Porridge Championship in Carrbridge, Scotland and what a fun and slightly quirky event it was!

-The first thing you should know is that the 'spurtle' is the traditional utensil used for stirring the porridge and it's wooden and stick like.
+The first thing you should know is that a ‘spurtle’ is the traditional utensil used for stirring the porridge and it’s wooden and stick-like.
 I now have one.

-As the competition has been running for 24 years (there's going to be a big 25 year celebration next year) there is a healthy competitive vibe with some jovial but long standing rivalry and alligencies.
+As the competition has been running for 24 years (2018 sees the 25th anniversary celebrations) there is a healthy competitive vibe with some jovial but long-standing rivalries and allegiances.

 Traditional – just oatmeal (NEVER oat flakes), water and salt.
 Each competitor has their own way of making the porridge with their own favourite oatmeal and proportions.
 The ‘spurtle’ must be used to make the porridge.